 Later on in Season 10, when Mariah graduates, they proceed to bring in her tattoo artist so that Mariah can get a tattoo stating that she'll never drink and drive again.

-Season 12 has Jana (Mike's nominator) getting a surprise lesson from Philippe in how to drive manual.
+Season 12 has Jana (Tyler's nominator) getting a surprise lesson from Philippe in how to drive manual.

 Mike's graduation in Season 12 is this considering he had to relearn everything from scratch after a terrible car accident years ago.
 He wanted to stay longer, but the experts decided he has already improved enough.

 In the finale of Season 12 Krystal was laughing and heckling Daniella when she was trying to complete a challenge.
 It offended Tyler so much he forced her to change spots so he could give Daniella more support.
 In fact, once Krystal got to her run, everyone refused to watch her run from the sidelines in support of Daniella.

 In a bonus video, Tyler gave Daniella one of Andrew's shirts that he received after his near perfect mega challenge, and she in turn gave him the rear bumper of the Mustang that fell of during her run.
 It's nice to see these two respect each other despite both having rocky starts this season .

 The day after the finale of season 12 aired, Daniella posted that she got a full "G" license after being on the show.

 After Season 12 aired, Krystal was interviewed on an Edmonton AM radio show, and she not only admitted that she was a terrible and reckless driver on the show, but also revealed that she had been getting help for her mental illness, and "would swear on my life that I have not touched my phone since October in a car".
 In a total 180 from her attitude on the show, she said she was grateful for the education she received on the show, tearfully apologized to all of Edmonton for her reckless driving, and explicitly told anyone who was on their phone while driving to get off their phone.
 For being one of the show's most infamous Scrappies, she has certainly come a long way.